-I am a tenured professor in Mathematics at Wilfrid Laurier University, where my research is supported by grants from the National Sciences and Engineering Research Council of Canada (NSERC).
+I am a professor in Mathematics at Wilfrid Laurier University, where my research is supported by grants from the National Sciences and Engineering Research Council of Canada (NSERC).
 I am author of more than 30 articles in peer reviewed journals, and of a book.

 I received my BSc in Physics from the University of Pisa in 1999, and my PhD in Mathematics from University of Victoria in 2003.